 Savings for Children – Indian FIRE Aspirants would have to save for the children’s education and marriage as well.
 We don’t have that many scholarships like western countries have.
 So in my plan for FIRE, I have included the savings for my children’s education and marriage as one of the goals.
 Try my Goal Planning tool here.

 Savings for Parents – Again our parents would have spent most of their income on raising us and educating us up to graduation.
 Unless if any of the parent was a government employee and getting pension, most would have already spent all their money and now dependent on their sons or daughters.
 Even if they have other assets like Gold or Land, they never monetize it.
 Instead, they want those assets to be inherited by the children in exchange for safe retirement life for them.

 Housing – This is one area where many Indians mark it not negotiable.
 Everyone want to have their own roof on top of their head.
 Some due to peer pressure and some due to the psychological satisfaction, safety it provides.
 But this means you have to spend almost half of your earnings on paying mortgages which jeopardizes Retire Early plans if any.

 Only one Income – Not all Indian families have double income mostly due to the way our family responsibilities work.
 If you are in US on VISA, again your spouse may not be able to work due to VISA restrictions.
 This means lose of Income of the spouse despite having skills to work and earn.
 This would delay Retire early plan and even destroy those plans if any.

 I think I have covered enough areas on where Indians(Desis) differ and may have positives or negatives when it comes to their FIRE(Financial Independence and Retire Early) Journey.
-Please feel free to let me know your thoughts on this and point out if I have missed any.
+Please feel free to let me know your thoughts on Indian FIRE Aspirants’ challenges by commenting below.